 It Neighbours on W11 and Notting Hill in the North, Holland Park in the West, Earl's Court and South Kensington in the South and Hyde Park in the East.

 Close to 75% of the households in W8 are single-occupant households or couples without children.
 The spread of population over all age groups is fairly even with around 50% of people living in this area describing themselves as single.
-W8 is one of the most affluent postcodes in London with over 75% of the local population being associate professionals, professionals, managers or directors.
+W8 is one of the most affluent postcodes in West London with over 75% of the local population being associate professionals, professionals, managers or directors.
 Together with being one of the most affluent parts of London it is also one the more famous boroughs with many celebrity residents ranging from Madonna to David Cameron.

 Many important cultural institutions can be found in W8.
 Amongst these the more notable ones are Kensington Palace, Design museum and many embassies of countries from around the world.